choria-io/aaasvc/README.md

 Review the below Features Reference section and pick the authentication, signer and auditing systems that suits your needs.

-You can choose to run the login service and the signer service in different locations - you might have a central login service with access to Okta but regional DCs only signing requests and never needing access to Okta.
+You can choose to run the login service and the signer service in different locations - you might have a central login service with access to your SSO but regional DCs only signing requests and never needing access to SSO.

 Additionally you need: